Calculators Math logo

 How Our Equation Grapher Works

-Our equation grapher employs an advanced algorithm.
+Our equation and implicit function grapher employs an advanced algorithm.
 The algorithm scans rows of pixels on the canvas to find the zeros of f(x,y)-g(x,y) for each value of y using Newton's method.
 It then utilizes implicit differentiation to calculate and draw tiny tangent lines at those values that satisfy the equation.
 This process effectively constructs the graph with a level of precision you can control by adjusting the Graph fineness setting.

 Insert on the bottom of multi-input panel: